 Think about your words today, Team!

-Have you ever heard the old cliché “Sticks and stones may break my bones, but words will never hurt me?”
-I not only heard it, I use to say it all the time as a child, a teenager, and an adult until I learned differently.
-I was loud and wrong all those years, but thank God for His word which corrects our wrong thinking.
+Have you ever heard the old cliché, “Sticks and stones may break my bones, but words will never hurt me?”
+I’ve not only heard it, but I also use to say it all the time as a child, a teenager, and an adult until I learned differently.
+I was loud and wrong all those years, but thank God for His Word which corrects our wrong thinking.